foretheta/whatsup/README.md

 ### Example structure

-The example is divided into the following files.
+The example is divided into the following files:

 **app.py**